 Speed / Puzzle Cube

-The alternative education and special education communities have a name for scarves used for play: Play Silks.
+The alternative education and unique education communities have a name for scarves used for play: Play Silks.
 Typically, play silks are a long piece of silky and colorful fabric that children can run and dance with, wrap around themselves, etc.

 Dollar Tree is a great example.
 I found a variety of lightweight scarves scattered throughout my local store, including the seasonal (St. Patty's Day and Valentine's Day) section and the clothing section.